-This cake is incredibly moist and light.
-It’s up to you when it comes to the grated carrots.
-You can hand grate for the finest carrot pieces that sort of melt into the cake batter.
-A food processor makes quick work of grating carrots, but the pieces will be slightly larger.
-This is what we do and find it works really well in the cake.
-A third option is to use pre-grated carrots from the store.
-They work very well and help with prep time.
-The cake is very forgiving.
-You can make this with or without nuts and raisins.
-We like using both granulated and brown sugar in this — you could just use granulated sugar, though.
+This is the best carrot cake recipe we’ve ever used.
+For the carrots, you hand grate for the finest carrot pieces that melt into the cake batter or use a food processor.
+It makes quick work of grating carrots, but the pieces will be slightly larger.
+You can also use grated carrots from the store.
+The carrot cake is forgiving.
+You can make this with or without the nuts and raisins.
+We like using both granulated and brown sugar in this, but using one or the other is an option

 **The creamy frosting recipe shared below is a soft frosting and is not ideal for frosting the entire cake.
 It is more of a stabilized whipped cream consistency than traditional cream cheese frosting.

 2 teaspoons baking soda

 1 teaspoon kosher salt

 1 1/4 cups (295 ml) canola or other vegetable oil

 1 cup (200 grams) lightly packed brown sugar

 1 teaspoon vanilla extract